biocoder-frodo/LogCenterDbRewrite/README.md

 If you have left FRITZBox-SynologyLogCenterDaemon running for a long time, you may find that the database has grown very large and that some sections of logs are repeated over and over again.

-This offline tool let's you reprocess the database so that
+This offline tool lets you reprocess the database so that
 * duplicate entries are removed
 * startup events with a timestamp in 2070 are adjusted to the time of recording
 * repeated events are trimmed, only the last occurence will appear in the database